An Integral part of our work

 - School Nurse – Sally Bourns

-Each pupil whether resident or day boarder is allocated a key worker.
+Each residential pupil is allocated a key worker.
 This member of staff is available for communication between home and school and the pupil’s first port of call for support.
 The key worker makes regular contact with families updating on progress, events and practical organisation issues.
 The key worker is responsible for monitoring, assessing and reporting on social, behavioural and personal development progress.
 They set, in consultation with the pupil, targets to be achieved in these areas.

 Sally Bourns is our School Nurse.
 All resident pupils are registered with our local GP as they spend 39 weeks of the year in this locality.
 This allows the school nurse to support pupils and families with routine medical screenings, specific appointments, ongoing medical needs, repeat prescriptions and consultant checkups.
 The school nurse also monitors and reports on general physical fitness and well being.